Accessibility links

 3. Assisting LDCs and other Parties articulate views on the next steps for loss and damage.

-The Loss and Damage in Vulnerable Countries Initiative has four main activity areas designed to both interact with and complement each other.
-The activities will support LDCs and other vulnerable countries articulate their needs vis-à-vis loss and damage and help create momentum in the loss and damage debate.
-These activity areas include:
+The Loss and Damage in Vulnerable Countries Initiative had four main activity areas designed to both interact with and complement each other.
+The activities supported LDCs and other vulnerable countries articulate their needs vis-à-vis loss and damage and help create momentum in the loss and damage debate.
+These activity areas included:

 1. Supporting LDCs in the Loss and Damage negotiations;